statiagov/gesmew/guides/content/developer/core/shipments.md

 end
 ```

 As you can see in the code above, the `gesmew_active_shipping` gem returns an array of services with their corresponding prices, which the `retrieve_rates` method converts into a hash.
-Below is what would get returned for an order with an international destination:
+Below is what would get returned for an inspection with an international destination:

 ```ruby
 {